dottjt/stupidBoxDemo/README.md

 # Bugs

-- The box shakes uncontrollably once moved.
+- The box shakes uncontrollably once it stops?
 - Each keypress makes the box speed up.
 - Create repository!
 - Try and make the snake work within an X/Y grid.